-DKA can also cause high blood sugar (hyperglycaemia) and a high level of ketones in your blood or urine, which you can check for using home-testing kits.
+You can get DKA if you have high blood sugar (hyperglycaemia) and a high level of ketones in your blood or urine.
+You can check your ketone levels using a home-testing kit.

-Symptoms usually develop over 24 hours, but can come on faster.
+Symptoms usually start over a 24-hour period, but they can happen faster.

 Check your blood sugar and ketone levels

 Check your blood sugar level if you have symptoms of DKA.

 If your blood sugar level is 11mmol/L or above, and you have a blood or urine ketone testing kit, check your ketone level.

 - lower than 0.6mmol/L is a normal reading